The ANZCTR website is back online for trial registration and updates. We apologise for any inconvenience caused while the site was inactive.

 (Es)ketamine infusion: performed twice weekly for 4 weeks.
 Compound, brand up to the investigator's discretion (in accordance with SmPC).

-Active Comparator: Major Depressive Disorder TAU: second-line antidepressant - Major depressive disorder randomized to TAU: Switch to second-line antidepressant + esketamine nasal spray or ketamine IV or esketamine IV .
+Active comparator: Major Depressive Disorder TAU: second-line antidepressant - Major depressive disorder randomized to TAU: Switch to second-line antidepressant + esketamine nasal spray or ketamine IV or esketamine IV .
 Antidepressant: Compound, brand, dosage, frequency and duration up to the investigator's discretion (in accordance with SmPC).

-Experimental: Bipolar Depression EIPT: Switch to one of the following combinations: - Bipolar Depression randomized to EIPT: Switch to 1. one of the following: escitalopram, sertraline, duloxetine or venlafaxine plus 2. two of the following: lithium, lamotrigine, valproate acid or quetiapine
+Experimental: Bipolar Depression EIPT: Switch to one of the following combinations: - Bipolar Depression randomized to EIPT: Switch to 1. one of the following: escitalopram, sertraline, or venlafaxine plus 2. two of the following: lithium, valproate acid or quetiapine

 Treatment: Drugs: Clozapine